Do you do spring cleaning or prep for your outdoor cooking?

 Related Discussions

 Comments (3)Here's my article titled SPRING HOSTA TIPS: Spring Hosta Tips The snow is melting and Spring is on the way.
 Youve been anxiously waiting for the chance to walk through your gardens and dream about the new plants youÂve ordered from your favorite mail order catalogs.
 And, you canÂt wait to put your gloves on and get your gardens cleaned up.
 Hold on.
 Tip #1: DonÂt remove that winter mulch until the last frost is gone.
 Early arrivals, like montana ÂAureomarginata may require additional protection from that late season cold and wind.
 When all danger of frost is past, then go for it.
 Get your rake and wheelbarrow.
 Tip #2: Thoroughly clean your gardens.
 All debris should be raked and added to the compost bin to eliminate a breeding ground for slugs.
 Be careful not to rake or step on the eyes that are just popping up to avoid damaging the leaves which are about to unfold.
 Are your plants in good shape?
 Tip #3: Look to see if the frost has heaved your plants out of the ground- especially young hostas which were planted last year.
 As the ground freezes and thaws, freezes and thaws, and freezes and thaws (get the idea?), those plants may need to be tucked in on several occasions.
 Can your friends easily read those plant labels?
 Or has the name tag completely disappeared?
 Tip #4: Make sure all plants, including new arrivals, are accurately labeled and the tags are in good condition.
 Remember that large hostas will cover up name tags that are too close to the mound.
 Perhaps you have trees and shrubs which need to be pruned.
 Tip #5: Spring is the best time to prune most trees, and shrubs after flowering.
 Those branches which are dead, or make it too shady, should be cut off cleanly, chipped up, and added to the compost bin or reserved for a woodchip path.
 That pile of leaves, garden waste, and grass clippings from last Fall should be flipped over now.
 Tip #6: Turn over your compost pile.
 You may want to add a little sand.
 The warm, rainy weather will turn all that stuff into black gold.
 Then when those hot summer days reach 70 or 80 degrees, apply that free mulch around the base of your plants.
 How is your supply of fertilizers, herbicides, and pesticides?
 Tip #7: Take an inventory of your gardening supplies- tools, gloves, hoses, sprinklers, wheelbarrows, fencing, tomato cages, etc. Shop and replace worn out items now so that youÂre not stuck in the middle of a job.
 Spring is a great time to divide and transplant your hostas.
 Did you promise to give a hosta to a friend, or donate a plant for the hosta auction?
 You can create interest and educate others about gardening, and eventually turn your neighborhood into a hostaholic community.
 Tip #8: Spring is the best time to dig in your hosta bed.
 Review your garden records from last Fall to see which ones need your attention.
 How wonderful to see those long awaited hostas shoot up, bigger and stronger than the year before!
 Tip #9: DonÂt neglect to apply a slow release fertilizer.
 But donÂt over fertilize, and keep those granules off the newly emerging leaves, or crown, of the plants.
-Above all, enjoy the fresh Spring breeze, the chirp of the robins, and the signs of life as they appear, knowing that old man Winter is giving way to a new season of hosta gardening and fun everywhere!...See MoreOT: what do you cook and how does it affect your layout?
+Above all, enjoy the fresh Spring breeze, the chirp of the robins, and the signs of life as they appear, knowing that old man Winter is giving way to a new season of hosta gardening and fun everywhere!...See MoreOT - Do you let others cook in your kitchen?

 Comments (15)judydel, I think that your kitchen and mine have many similarities--both working kitchens.
 The "prep" sink on our peninsula is a full-sized single basin I've written about on GW many times.
 (Like yours, I meant to have it closer to front door and gar. door to short-stop dirty hands and dirty produce, but in planning, it migrated to the kitchen peninsula along a corridor that has outdoors access.)
 I use it gratefully when there's produce to deal with--esp. prep for dehydrator preservation and freezing--but it's primarily for day to day cooking with fresh foods.
 We don't use a lot of preprepared foods so the sink receives ingredients and utensils and knives.
 The order of arrangement is refrig-prep sink-pull-out cutting board-range.
 It's one continuous place.
 We decided to put money into the infrastructure, not the decorations and style, so we have plain white Kohler cast iron for both sinks and don't regret it.
 Yes, indeedy, two cooks use both sinks in food prep, often interchangeably, plus the peninsula sink serves many other functions.
 On cleaning day, the peninsula sink's where the washbucket sits awaiting a new task.
 When there's a dinner party or a happening on the deck at back of house, this sink is accessed to serve the table while the cleanup sink is accessed to process dirty dishes.
-I admit: the peninsula sink is big enough that I use it for stupid things, like temp storage of produce or newspapers or mail when I need to clean off the peninsula counter for another purpose....See More- 9 months ago
+I admit: the peninsula sink is big enough that I use it for stupid things, like temp storage of produce or newspapers or mail when I need to clean off the peninsula counter for another purpose....See MoreWhat do you store in your prep sink base?

 Related Stories